Calibration Services: Types, Importance & Compliance Support

 Coverage factor

-The coverage factor, or the K-factor, indicates the confidence level the expanded uncertainty is derived from.
-K-factors of 2 or 3 are recommended for most industries.
+The coverage factor, commonly referred to as the K-factor, indicates the confidence level associated with the expanded uncertainty reported on the calibration certificate.
+In most industrial and laboratory applications, K-factors of 2 or 3 are commonly used.

 False Accept and False Reject